You want smart political talk without the meltdowns?

 Thank you.

-My concern is that this horrific act by Hamas and via Iran is so outrageous.
+That this horrific act by Hamas and via Iran is so outrageous.

-What bothers me most is that the Jewish people as a whole consist of about 8 million people, give or take.
+But what bothers me most is that the Jewish people as a whole consist of about 8 million people, give or take.

 And about 76% of these same people continue to vote for the Democratic Party.

-Joe Biden's the one that made a uh the paym uh deal for ransom payment of allowing the six billion dollars to be freed that was being held in South Korea, it moved to uh a bank and cutter, and and thankfully, because of public pressure, that stopped.
+Joe Biden's the one that made a deal for ransom payment of allowing the $6 billion to be freed that was being held in South Korea, moved to a bank and Qatar.

-But, you know, I'm sure Joe wants to find another way to have quote peace with the mullahs that chant death to Israel and death to America.
+But, you know, I'm sure Joe wants to find another way to have, quote, peace with the mullahs that chant death to Israel and death to America.

-It's like the Jewish people when they vote are giving Iran via the president of the Democratic Party a loaded gun.
+It's like the Jewish people, when they vote, are giving Iran via the president of the Democratic Party a loaded gun.

-I just put would say it that way.
+I just would say it that way.

-You know, why is there this sympathy towards you know, why isn't there sympathy towards the people of Israel?
+You know, why isn't there sympathy towards the people of Israel?

-Again, it's a small country, about the size of New Jersey, extrapolate out the the population, thirteen hundred Israelis killed of that we know.
+Again, it's a small country, about the size of New Jersey.

-We have a number over a hundred and about a hundred, hundred and fifty hostages.
+We have a number over 100 and about 100, 150 hostages.

-And and why isn't there worldwide condemnation and outrage against the people that initiated this, started this seemingly out of nowhere?
+And why isn't there worldwide condemnation and outrage against the people that initiated this, started this seemingly out of nowhere?

-I I don't know the answer to that.
+I don't know the answer to that.

 They don't get it.